Flash STU: Fast Spectral Transform Units: Acknowledgements

-\paragraph{Experiment details and conclusions.} As before, we train two-layer models with MLP layers and nonlinearities in between.
-The models have width 32 and are trained with a tuned Adam optimizer.
-The selective copy dataset is constructed with a sequence length of 128 tokens with a vocabulary of 10 tokens to copy each training example.
-This task, like those in the main paper, is in the regime where models are wide enough to memorize the vocabulary but not the whole context.
-We leave the study of phenomena under different width and depth scalings to future work. \\ \\ As we see in Figure \ref{fig:synthetics-selectivecopy}, Mamba-2 appears to converge to a solution with qualitatively different behavior than the other SSM methods.
+As we see in Figure \ref{fig:synthetics-selectivecopy}, Mamba-2 appears to converge to a solution with qualitatively different behavior than the other SSM methods.
 Put loosely, we suspect that Mamba finds a nonlinear, selective solution while STU and S4 find a linear one which also solves this instance of the task.
 It is up to architecture designers to choose whether to value a more expressive layer (like Mamba-2) or a simpler, more parameter-efficient, and easier to optimize layer (like STU-T) for use in large models.
 This experiment serves as a good reminder that this tradeoff looks different depending on the task and scale.
-Lastly, similarly to the associative recall task, we find that our attention model seems to have difficulty optimizing even though we tune the learning specifically for attention. \\ \\ To see empirical results between STU and S4 on the Long Range Arena benchmark, see Table 1 of~\cite{agarwal2023spectral}.
+Lastly, similarly to the associative recall task, we find that our attention model seems to have difficulty optimizing even though we tune the learning specifically for attention.

+To see empirical results of STU and S4 on Long Range Arena benchmark, see Table 1 of~\cite{agarwal2023spectral}.

-\section{Additional model architectures}
+\subsection{Additional model architectures}

 Figure~\ref{fig:model-architectures} shows the model architectures used for the robotics experiments in Section \ref{robotics-experiments}.
 We ran small ablation studies and found that global skip connections often improved performance in our MuJoCo robotics experiment setting.
-In non-hybrid STU architectures, we found that performance decreases when using an MoE architecture, as discussed in \ref{stu-moe}, so we used a simple gated MLP instead.
+In non-hybrid STU architectures, we found that performance decreases when using an MoE architecture, so we used a simple gated MLP instead.